rudderlabs/rudderstack-docs/destinations/pinterest-tag.md

 ### **How do I get the Pinterest Tag ID?**

-* Login to Pinterest Ads dashboard.
+* Login to your Pinterest Ads dashboard.
-* Click on Ads dropdown and go to Conversions.
-It will open Pinterest Tag Manager.
+* Click on the **Ads** dropdown and go to **Conversions**.
+It will open the Pinterest Tag Manager.
-* Now click on generate pinterest tag and you must see your TagId.
+* Now click on Generate Pinterest Tag and you will see your Tag ID.
-* Your Tag Id should be 10 to 15 digit number.
+* This Tag ID should be 10-15 digit number.

 ## Contact Us